rnowling/rnowling.github.io/_posts/2025-08-19-spam-classification-fine-tuned-llm-part-iv.md

 tags: [ai", "llm", "fine-tuning", "spam-classification"]
 ---

-This post ends my series of fine-tuning a LLM for spam classification.
+This post ends my series on fine-tuning a LLM for spam classification.
 In the previous posts, I described what I had learned about the [🤗 Dataset library](/machine-learning/2025/08/17/spam-classification-fine-tuned-llm-part-i.html), [tokenization](/machine-learning/2025/08/17/spam-classification-fine-tuned-llm-part-ii.html) and [loading pretrained models](/machine-learning/2025/08/17/spam-classification-fine-tuned-llm-part-iii.html)